Satyajit-147/ROS2-Basics/README.md

     ros2 pkg create --build-type ament_python number_square_package
 Initializes a new Python-based ROS 2 package.

-    cd .. && colcon build
+    colcon build
-Builds the entire workspace using colcon.
+Used to build all the packages in your ROS 2 workspace.
+It handles package dependencies, builds order, and integrates with CMake or Python build systems.

     source install/setup.bash
 Sources the environment so that ROS 2 recognizes your package and nodes.